Why Do Pimples Hurt? How to Decrease the Pain AND the Pimple!

-> This creates an infection which the body fights by sending its army of white blood cells - which creates inflammation
+- This creates an infection which the body fights by sending its army of white blood cells – which creates inflammation and acne.

 When this occurs deep enough in the pore to be near a nerve, it is painful.
 It pushes against the nerve and can also stretch the surrounding skin if it’s large enough.